 Store oat flour pancakes in the refrigerator for up to 5 days, or freeze them for later.
 When I have time I like to make an extra large batch and freeze half for another day.

 There's a bit of an art to getting the heat just right.
 Plus, as you try different pancake recipes, with different types of flour and fat/sugar content, it can throw off everything you think you know.
-Patience is important.
+So use patience and don't give up.

-For these oat flour pancakes, here's what you're looking for:
+For the oat flour pancakes, here's what you're looking for:

-Don't be afraid to adjust the heat slightly based on how the first pancake cooks.
-But also try not to constantly change it throughout the whole cooking process.
+- It's okay to adjust the heat once you see how the first "test" pancake cooks.
+But also, try not to constantly change the heat throughout the whole cooking process.
 The idea is to dial it in.

 As mentioned above regarding coconut milk, I recommend trying the recipe exactly as written.
 There are about a million-and-one ways to make pancakes, and no shortage of recipes on the internet.
 So if you don't have oats (or oat flour) or light coconut milk, it may be best to find a different recipe for now.

-In recipes like this that contain just a handful of ingredients, it gets more difficult to make successful substitutions.
+In recipes like this that contain so few ingredients, it gets more difficult to make successful substitutions.
 I'm not saying they won't work with a different milk or flour or sweetener, but they WILL be different than intended.

 MORE PANCAKES: Try these healthy Spinach Pancakes, Vegan Bacon Pancakes, and Lemon Blueberry Pancakes!